 Database marketing can help marketers, consumers, and advertisers alike by:

-- Identifying customer groups is a great way to categorize your customers into who is a first-time shopper and who is a loyal customer.
+- Identifying customer groups is a great way to categorize your customers into first-time and loyal customers.

-- Having a database helps marketers to figure out the best channels to contact potential clients.
+- Having a database helps marketers determine the best channels to contact potential clients.

-- A database can help you to prioritize accounts that are more vital to your business.
+- A database can help you prioritize accounts more vital to your business.

 - It provides access to a myriad of resources to increase customer retention.

-- It is more cost-effective as you do not waste money on individuals that are unlikely to respond.
+- It is more cost-effective as you do not waste money on individuals who are unlikely to respond.

-- It allows the marketer to create more relevant messages targeted to individual customers as per their tastes and preferences.
+- It allows the marketer to create more relevant messages targeting customers’ tastes and preferences.

 - Through deep insight into customer behavior, a marketer can predict customer behavior.